rubyonjets/jets/README.md

 It is key to conceptually understand AWS Lambda and API Gateway to understand Jets.
 Jets maps your code to Lambda functions and API Gateway resources.

 * **AWS Lambda** is Functions as a Service.
 It allows you to upload and run functions without worrying about the underlying infrastructure.
 * **API Gateway** is the routing layer for Lambda.
-You can use it to route REST URL endpoints to your Lambda functions.
+It is used to route REST URL endpoints to Lambda functions.

 ## How It Works